wpswings/woo-refund-and-exchange-lite/readme.txt

 == Upgrade Notice ==

-= 3.0.4 - RELEASED ON 17 DECEMBER 2020 =
+= 3.1.1 - RELEASED ON 18 August 2021 =

-* NEW: Order Id shortcode for view order msg mails
+* NEW: Add notices for upcoming RMA renovation plugin
-* NEW: Video link on Overview tab
+* FIX: Compatible with latest WP and WC
-* FIX: Compatibility with Latest WP (5.6)
+* FIX: Minor Bug and Issues Fixes.